Zotri/iot_thermo/README.md

-# iot_thermo android Application
+# iot_thermo Android Application

-this app is a part of a scholar project on the FH-Campus Wien and deals with internet of things applications.
+this app is a part of a scholar project at the FH-Campus Wien and deals with internet of things applications.
 This repository contains the practical part of the project.